JUZOOR RESPONSE REPORT Update #4 - GAZA SITUATION

 Juzoor personnel on the ground in Gaza conduct inspection visits and assessments for our 50 shelters on a regular basis, assessing their needs by meeting with the health committees, and facilitating with the local market to replenish medications and supplies.
 Our team continues to supply shelters with supplies and consumables on a daily or weekly basis, including assistive devices and medications, as needed and assessed by the team.
 Juzoor also received 10,000 hygiene kits from UNICEF, which were handed out to families in shelters in the North of Gaza, each kit serving 5 families, as well as emergency bags, essential supplies, medications, and pediatric drugs.
 We also received 600 clean kits from UNFPA and distributed them to pregnant women.
 In light of the extreme water shortage and risk of dehydration, Juzoor received 16 trucks of bottled water from UNICEF, each carrying 22,000 1.5-liter bottles of water, which were distributed to shelters in the North.

-Juzoor has started a vaccine initiative program targeting children and newborns in some of our shelters in the North of Gaza where vaccines are available, through collaboration with the Palestinian Ministry of Health.
-As part of this program, we use a cold-chain monitoring system to maintain good quality and efficacy of these vaccines, by using solar-powered refrigerators to ensure these vaccine’s proper storage and distribution within a certain temperature range.
-Juzoor is looking to expand this program, particularly to the South of Gaza, but is limited by access to solar panels in some regions, of which some were destroyed by bombings, and faces challenges in maintaining the supply chain.
+Juzoor has been coordinating efforts with the Palestinian Ministry of Health and UNICEF to plan the initiation of a vaccination program in our shelters.
+As part of this program, Juzoor plans to use a coldchain monitoring system to maintain good quality and efficacy of vaccines by using solar-powered refrigerators to ensure their proper storage and distribution within a certain temperature range.
+Juzoor is looking to launch this program soon, particularly in the North of Gaza, but will likely be limited by access to solar panels in some regions, of which some were destroyed by bombing.

 Providing Psychosocial Support